NFL controversies: 2002 NFC Wild Card Game

 During the NFC wild card game between the San Francisco 49ers and New York Giants, the Giants created a first half lead, which the 49ers overcame by scoring 25 points.
 Late in the game, the Giants, down by one point, attempted to kick the game-winning field goal with six seconds left.
 However, long snapper Trey Junkin botched the snap, leading to holder Matt Allen to throw a desperation pass to Rich Seubert, which fell incomplete, giving San Francisco the win.
 During the play, a penalty was called, but on New York for having an illegal man downfield.
 However, Seubert had reported as an eligible receiver, but a different Giants player was illegally downfield.
 The 49ers would also have been penalized for pass interference on defensive end Chike Okeafor for pulling down Seubert, which was not called.
+Had both penalties been called, the Giants would have gotten another chance at the game winning field goal.

 Super Bowl XL

 In Super Bowl XL, the Seattle Seahawks were denied a touchdown when officials called penalized Seahawks receiver Darrell Jackson for "pushing off" against Pittsburgh Steelers safety Chris Hope during Jackson's touchdown reception in the first quarter.
 In the second quarter, Steelers quarterback Ben Roethlisberger scored on a quarterback sneak, and Seattle challenged the call, claiming that Roethlisberger did not break the plane of the end zone, but the play was confirmed after a review.
 In the fourth quarter, Seahawks tackle Sean Locklear was penalized for holding Steelers linebacker Clark Haggans during a long pass.
-Seahawks quarterback Matt Hasselbeck was also penalized for allegedly making an illegal block during Ike Taylor's interception return.
+Seahawks quarterback Matt Hasselbeck was also penalized for allegedly making an illegal block below the waist during Ike Taylor's interception return.
 The Steelers would go on to win 21–10.
 Four years later, referee Bill Leavy issued an apology to the Seahawks.